CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 Input parameter names are exposed as query parameters, so you should avoid using names which are existing API qeuery parameters.

-A function can return a set of records containing one or more columns, of any Postgres type.
+A function must return a set of records containing one or more columns, of any Postgres type.
 A **spatial function** is one which returns a column of type `geometry` or `geography`.
 Output from spatial functions is returned as GeoJSON datasets.